simplex-chat/simplex-chat/edge-messaging-implementation.md

 - any unique URI that server recognises.

-## Privacy requirements to the edge-messaging server implementations:
+## Privacy requirements

-Edge-messaging server MUST NOT:
+Edge-messaging server implementations MUST NOT:
 - create any logs of the client requests in the production environment.
 - create any history of deleted connections or retrieved (and removed) messages.
 - create any history of connection updates and store old keys or URIs.